Content code

 Corps

-A diverging lens is a lens that refracts parallel light rays away from the principal axis.
+A diverging lens is one that disperses parallel light rays away from the principal axis.

 Corps